NickT144/Encryption/README.md

 ### Executing program

 Download program and run in an IDE.
 The GUI will pop up.
 The user will have to import a text file and choose a destination directory first.
 Then, the user will provide a key and save it.
 Once saved, the user can choose to encrypt or decrypt the imported file.
+The saved file will show up in the given directory.
 To restart the process, the user will be required to import a new file and choose a new directory.
 ## Authors

    [Nicholas Tran](https://github.com/NickT144)